 During the 2016-2017 school year, 1700 UWaterloo students created WatCV ePortfolios as part of their coursework.
 Our research showed that after writing three WatCV ePortfolio reflections, all students -- co-op and non co-op, first to final year, from all six UWaterloo Faculties -- articulated their skills more accurately and completely, and could explain how these their skills could transfer to new situations.
 Almost all students improved their grades with each ePortfolio submission.

-Many students have used WatCV reflections as models for how to answer questions during employment interviews.
+Many students have used WatCV reflections as models for how to answer behaviour-based interview questions during employment interviews.

-The resource buttons on the right-hand side of this page provide students with the zip file of materials to create a WatCV ePortfolio (WatCV assignment, table of professionals skills, STAR answer format, student model reflections, and a feedback guide).
+The resource buttons on the right-hand side of this page provide students with a link to examples of WatCV, and to a zip file of materials to create a WatCV ePortfolio (WatCV assignment, table of professionals skills, STAR answer format, student model reflections, and a feedback guide).
 WatCV Example ePortfolios links to model student WatCV ePortfolios, to illustrate excellent student work.

 Frequently Asked Questions